ritusinha128/mean_stack/README.md

 # mean_stack

-hiii, I think its working but I wanted you to check.
-So just clone this repo, and change directory to the repository.
+To run this, just clone this repo, and change directory to the repository.
 Then use the following command:

 # docker-compose up -d --build